 | Ko

-Overview In the previous post, we installed Harbor container registry, Argo Events, and Argo Workflows as the foundation for a CI/CD pipeline.
-This post covers integrating these components with ArgoCD and designing Helm chart-based project templates to build an Internal Developer Platform (IDP) that enables deployment of projects with complete CI/CD pipelines from a single YAML file.
-What is an Internal Developer Platform What is an Internal Developer Platform (IDP)? ...
+Overview In the previous post, I set up Harbor container registry, Argo Events, and Argo Workflows as the foundation of the IDP.
+This post covers integrating those components with ArgoCD and designing Helm chart-based project templates to turn them into an Internal Developer Platform (IDP) that can deploy projects from a single YAML file.
+What Is an Internal Developer Platform?
+What is an Internal Developer Platform (IDP)? ...

 Overview In the previous post, we installed HashiCorp Vault to build a secure secrets management system.
-This post covers installing and configuring three core components needed to build a CI/CD pipeline: Harbor container registry, Argo Events, and Argo Workflows.
-CI/CD System Components Building a complete CI/CD pipeline in a homelab environment requires the following core components: Container Registry: A central repository for storing and distributing built container images, enabling self-management of images without depending on public registries like Docker Hub.
+This post covers the foundational pieces I set up before the internal developer platform itself: Harbor container registry, Argo Events, and Argo Workflows.
+Foundation Components for the IDP For the IDP I had in mind, I first needed the following core components: Container Registry: A central repository for storing and distributing built container images, enabling self-management of images without depending on public registries like Docker Hub.
 Event Processing System: Responsible for detecting various events such as code changes in Git repositories and webhook receipts, and triggering subsequent tasks in response.
 Workflow Engine: An engine for defining and executing actual CI/CD tasks such as code building, test execution, and container image creation.
 GitOps Deployment System: A system that automatically synchronizes the desired state defined in Git repositories to the cluster.
-ArgoCD, installed in a previous series post, handles this role.
-In this post, we implement the container registry, event processing system, and workflow engine using Harbor, Argo Events, and Argo Workflows respectively.
-In the next post, we integrate these with ArgoCD to complete a full CI/CD pipeline. ...
+ArgoCD, which was installed in an earlier post in this series, handles this role.
+In this post, I set up the container registry, event processing system, and workflow engine using Harbor, Argo Events, and Argo Workflows.
+In the next post, I connect these pieces to ArgoCD and the project template structure so they start to behave like an actual IDP. ...

 Multi-Container Development with Docker Compose

-Docker Compose is a tool for defining and running multi-container Docker applications that uses YAML files to configure application services, allows you to create and start all services with a single command, ensures consistency between development and production environments, and simplifies the management of complex multi-container architectures.
+Docker Compose is a tool for defining and running multi-container Docker applications.
+It uses YAML files to configure services, lets you start the full stack with a single command, helps keep development and production environments consistent, and simplifies the management of complex container setups.
 Docker Compose Overview What is Docker Compose?
 Docker Compose is a tool for defining, running, and managing applications composed of multiple containers.
 It allows you to declaratively define services, networks, and volumes in a docker-compose.yml file and manage the entire application stack with a single command. ...

 Writing Dockerfile for React Applications